Royal Palace of Mari: The Investiture of Zimri-Lim

-"The Investiture of Zimri-Lim," dating to the 18th century BCE and discovered during 1935–1936 excavations at Mari by French archaeologist André Parrot, was the only painting found in situ in the palace.
+"The Investiture of Zimri-Lim," dating to the 18th century BC and discovered during 1935–1936 excavations at Mari by French archaeologist André Parrot, was the only painting found in situ in the palace.
 The painting is distinguished in part by its wide range of color, including green and blue.
 Painted on a thin layer of mud plaster applied directly to the palace's brick wall, the scene features a warrior goddess, likely Ishtar, giving Zimri-Lim a ring and a staff, the symbols of kingship.
 The continuation of the red and blue painted border of the panel suggests that it was one of several adorning the walls of the room.

 Recent restoration efforts by the Louvre have revealed previously unseen details, such as scalloping on Zimri-Lim's robe, and unexpectedly vibrant colors, such as a brilliantly orange bull.

 Sacrifical procession scene

 Fragments of a sacrificial procession scene were found at the base of the eastern half of the same wall on which "The Investiture of Zimri-Lim" was recovered.
 The painting has multiple registers and depicts a life-size figure leading men who are in turn leading a procession of sacrificial animals.
 The colors utilized are black, brown, red, white, and gray.

 The application technique of this scene differs from the thin mud plaster used as a base for other frescoes in the palace.
 The sacrificial procession scene utilized layered mud, which was scored to aid attachment to a top layer of thick gypsum plaster.
 The presence of both frescoes in the same room and the better preservation of the "Investiture" scene could mean that "Investiture" was an earlier painting, and that the concealing of this fresco by the later procession scene is what saved it from suffering the same degree of damage as the palace's other frescoes.